mono/website/community/google-summer-of-code/projects.md

 Do not be afraid to pick up a project that would be interesting and also help the Mono universe.

-You can find some additional ideas on the [MonkeySquare ideas page](http://monkeysquare.org/gsoc/projects), and on the [Gnome ideas page](https://live.gnome.org/SummerOfCode2013/Ideas) (Mono-based projects in Gnome: Banshee, Blam, Tasque, Tomboy, GBrainy, Mistelix, F-Spot, ChronoJump, SparkleShare, LongoMatch).
+You can find some additional ideas on the
+[Gnome ideas page](https://wiki.gnome.org/Outreach/SummerOfCode/2017/Ideas) (Mono-based projects in Gnome: Banshee, Blam, Tasque, Tomboy, GBrainy, Mistelix, F-Spot, ChronoJump, SparkleShare, LongoMatch).

 ## Contacting the Mono Team